-The Competitive Bidding Program was mandated by Congress through the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) and requires payment for home oxygen therapy with a single monthly payment amount that includes the oxygen equipment and all necessary supplies.
-The law does not permit separate payment for any additional items, such as nasal prongs, masks, tubing, humidifiers, or transtracheal catheters used in furnishing oxygen to a patient since the monthly durable medical equipment benefit already includes an allowance for such devices.
-During the first three years of the five-year global fee cycle, all participating suppliers (i.e., home oxygen companies) are obligated without additional reimbursement to provide two transtracheal catheters and a TTO hose every 90 days as prescribed in the physician.
-After 36 months home care suppliers may bill Medicare for transtracheal catheters and related supplies using HCPCS codes listed in the SCOOP Rx Template (link above).
-The current HCPCS code for "transtracheal oxygen catheter, each" is A4608.
+The Competitive Bidding Program was mandated by Congress through the Medicare Prescription Drug, Improvement, and Modernization Act of 2003 (MMA) and requires payment for home oxygen therapy with a single monthly allowance that includes the oxygen equipment and all necessary supplies.
+The law does not permit separate payment for any additional items, such as transtracheal catheters, nasal prongs, masks, tubing, or humidifiers needed to deliver oxygen to a patient since the monthly durable medical equipment allowance already covers such devices.
+During the first three years of the five-year global fee cycle, all participating oxygen suppliers are obligated without additional reimbursement to provide two transtracheal catheters and a transtracheal hose every 90 days as prescribed in the physician.
+Although Medicare payment for oxygen equipment generally stops after 36 months, the supplier is required to continue providing oxygen contents and supplies as prescribed for the remainder of the 5-year cycle.